sschmeier/genomics-tutorial/_sources/ngs-mapping/index.rst.txt

 Installing the software
 ~~~~~~~~~~~~~~~~~~~~~~~

-We are going to use a program called |bwa| fo map our reads to a genome.
+We are going to use a program called |bowtie| fo map our reads to a genome.

 It is simple to install and use.